abuseofnotation/monad-transformers/README.md

 # About this library

-It is inspired by the [mtl](https://hackage.haskell.org/package/mtl) library in Haskell, but contains some JS-specific goodies:
+It is inspired by the [mtl](https://hackage.haskell.org/package/mtl) library in Haskell, but contains some JS-specific goodies.

+# Features

 ### Highly composable
 We test every monad transformer type against every other to make sure everything works together.